phaticusthiccy/Telegram-Activity/README.md

 ## Quick Start (Windows Desktop Shortcut)
 You don't need to open the command line and enter a lot of code every time to run the project!
 Learn how to create a desktop shortcut [by clicking here](https://github.com/phaticusthiccy/Telegram-Activity/wiki/How-to-Create-Windows-Desktop-Shortcut)!

-## Quick Start (Linux Desktop Shortcut)
-You don't need to open the command line and enter a lot of code every time to run the project!
-Learn how to create a desktop shortcut [by clicking here](https://github.com/phaticusthiccy/Telegram-Activity/wiki/How-to-Create-Linux-Desktop-Shortcut)!

 ## Troubleshooting